ary-na/Smart-Board/README.md

 Jetbrains.com.
 2022.
 IntelliJ IDEA Ultimate – the IDE for Spring development. [online] Available at: <https://www.jetbrains.com/lp/intellij-frameworks/> [Accessed 3 April 2022].

+Jewelsea and Tonkel, 2022.
+JavaFX: setHgrow(...) doesn't work. [online] Stack Overflow.
+Available at: <https://stackoverflow.com/questions/21865044/javafx-sethgrow-doesnt-work> [Accessed 11 May 2022].

 Kaltstahl, Z., 2022.
 JavaFx USE_COMPUTED_SIZE for Stage without using FXML. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/28573700/javafx-use-computed-size-for-stage-without-using-fxml> [Accessed 5 May 2022].

+Kiers, B., 2022.
+How to find the index of an element in an array in Java?. [online] Stack Overflow.
+Available at: <https://stackoverflow.com/questions/1522108/how-to-find-the-index-of-an-element-in-an-array-in-java> [Accessed 11 May 2022].

 Knowprogram.
 2022. isBlank() vs isEmpty() in Java String. [online] Available at: <https://www.knowprogram.com/java/isblank-vs-isempty-in-java/> [Accessed 5 May 2022].